StevenZhuqy/video-aligner/README.md

 # Video Aligner

 Align two videos of the same event recorded with different start times.
-This tool uses SIFT matching to detect the exact moment when each video changes content.
+This tool uses feature matching (SIFT or ORB) to detect the exact moment when each video changes content.
 The detected trim points are ideal for later processing or fine-tuning with a large vision model.

 ## Install